|Module title||"They cut, we bleed": protest movements in time of austerity|

 Module aim (aims)

-- to introduce and account for the patterns of a culture of political violence in 14 European states where austerity measures were imposed;
+- to introduce and account for of the patterns of a culture of political violence in 14 European states where austerity measures were imposed;

 - to introduce and explain the differences and similarities between those patterns;

 - to introduce methodological and theoretical approaches useful to scrutinize cultures of political violence and the activities of the stakeholders of anti-austerity movements;

 - to show how to identify the stakeholders of anti-austerity movements